droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 The players can find the following information by investigating the area around the crypt:

-* While investigating the floorboards, the players can find a torn piece of gray wool fabric snagged on a nail with a successful DC 15 Intelligence (Investigation) check, and a line of rust-stained dirt smeared across a floorboard with a successful DC 20 Wisdom (Perception) check.
+* While investigating the floorboards, the players can find a torn piece of gray wool fabric snagged on a nail with a successful DC 19 Perception check to Search, and a line of rust-stained dirt smeared across a floorboard on a critical success.
-* While investigating the interior of the crypt, the players can find several clumps of earth with a successful DC 10 Wisdom (Perception) check.
+* While investigating the interior of the crypt, the players can find several clumps of earth with a successful DC 14 Perception check.
 Each clump is in the shape of a large bootprint, and contains several blades of pale green grass and white flower petals.

-* While investigating the altar or the stone slab in the crypt, the players can find a few strands of dark black hair with a DC 15 Wisdom (Perception) check.
+* While investigating the altar or the stone slab in the crypt, the players can find a few strands of dark black hair with a DC 19 Perception check.

 The fabric was torn from Milivoj's shirt as he lowered himself down, and the rust was left when he used his shovel to pry up the floorboards.